Common Problem. Simple Solution.

 A Common Problem

 For years at holiday times we would gather with family to enjoy good company and food.
-It was always a full house and it became customary to grab a marker and a piece of tape and write your name on a glass to help reduce dishes (and germs).
+It was always a full house and it became customary to grab a marker and a piece of tape and write your name on a glass to help reduce dishes.
 However, during the rest of the year, when it came to everyday glasses around the house we’d always find ourselves asking each other “which glass is mine?”

 A Simple Solution